serokell/ariadne/README.md

 All actions correspond to commands in the [Knit](knit/README.md) language and can be typed in a console.
 Advanced users can execute Knit commands instead of using UI.
+The console supports completion.

 ### Notifications about new software versions